 REA Group considers a director to be independent when they are a non-executive director who is free of any business or other relationship or circumstance that could materially interfere with, or could reasonably be perceived to materially interfere with, the independent exercise of their judgement, having regard to the best interests of REA Group as a whole.
-In assessing independence, the Board also considers the factors outlined in the 3rd Edition of the ASX Corporate Governance Principles.
+In assessing independence, the Board also considers the factors outlined in the 4th Edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.